Multifractal wave functions of charge carriers in graphene with folded deformations, ripples or uniaxial flexural modes

 \section{Abstract}

-The electronic behaviour in graphene under arbitrary uniaxial deformations, such as foldings or flexural fields is studied by including in the Dirac equation pseudo-electromagnetic fields.
-General foldings are thus studied by showing that uniaxial deformations can be considered as pseudo-magnetic fields in the Coulomb gauge norm.
+The electronic behavior in graphene under arbitrary uniaxial deformations, such as foldings or flexural fields is studied by including in the Dirac equation pseudoelectromagnetic fields.
+General foldings are thus studied by showing that uniaxial deformations can be considered pseudomagnetic fields in the Coulomb gauge norm.
 This allows to give an expression for the Fermi (zero) energy modes wavefunctions.
-For random deformations, contact is made with previous works on the quantum Hall effect under random magnetic fields, showing that the density of states has a power law behaviour and that the zero energy modes wavefunctions are multifractal.
-This hints of an unusual electron velocity distribution.
+For random deformations, contact is made with previous works on the quantum Hall effect under random magnetic fields, showing that the density of states has a power law behavior and that the zero energy modes wavefunctions are multifractal.
+This hints at an unusual electron velocity distribution.
 Also, it is shown that a strong Aharonov-Bohm pseudo-effect is produced.
 For more general non-uniaxial general flexural strain, it is not possible to use the Coulomb gauge.
-The results presented here allow to tailor-made graphene uniaxial deformations to achieve specific wave-functions and electronic properties.
+The results presented here helps to tailor-made graphene uniaxial deformations to achieve specific wave-functions.